-In this course students will create a problem statement.
+Credits: 1 In this course, students will create a problem statement.
 This problem statement will guide their research as they collect data and complete a dissertation.
 The problem statement will be clear, concise and practical.
-(1)
+Prerequisite(s): Admission to program.
+Graduate